 This parcel is special for a number of reasons: it includes an Atlantic white cedar swamp and it has lovely frontage on both Jones Pond and Sols Pond, hence the name, "Two Ponds."
 Plus it is minutes from Main Street and is visible and easily accessible from Gifford Street.
 The accessible pathways and benches on the site are open to the public.
 Four parking spaces for visitors to the conservation area are located at the northern end of the Atria Woodbriar Place parking lot.

-T3C is working on a plan to expand the trail system and increase accessibility here at Two Ponds.
-Elements to be added include an elevated boardwalk and viewing platform, with an educational display that will allow visitors to see into and learn about the unique and rare Atlantic white cedar swamp on the property.
-These will be reached by a new wheelchair-accessible connector path.
-In addition, beyond the boardwalk, we will be creating the Upper Wetland Loop Trail that will allow through-hikers to circumnavigate the cedar swamp, access the back of the Two Ponds area and enjoy a lovely walk through the woods.
-(Construction of the new elements is slated for 2019.)
+In fall 2019, T3C is putting the finishing touches on a trail expansion plan that increases accessibility here at Two Ponds.
+New elements include an elevated boardwalk and viewing platform, with an educational display that allows visitors to see into and learn about the unique and rare Atlantic white cedar swamp on the property.
+These are reached by a new wheelchair-accessible connector path.
+In addition, beyond the boardwalk, the Upper Wetland Loop Trail allows through-hikers to circumnavigate the cedar swamp, access the back of the Two Ponds area and enjoy a lovely walk through the woods.